-To further enhance the design of your marketing campaigns, you can add a background image to a Code your own template in MailChimp’s Template Builder.
-Background images can only be added to these custom-coded HTML templates, and are not supported by our other template types.
+To further enhance the design of your marketing campaigns, you can add a background image to a Code your own template in MailChimp's Template Builder.

 Custom HTML templates are an advanced feature and are recommended for users familiar with custom coding.
 Contact your developer, or hire a MailChimp Expert if you need assistance.

 In this article, you'll learn how to add a background image to your custom HTML template.

 Here are some things to know before you begin this process.

 Background images may not render in every email client, so make sure you know which email clients support background images by reviewing our Email Client CSS Support article for details.

 Large images can cause campaigns to display incorrectly in your recipients' inboxes.
 For best results, set the resolution to 920 x 1080px or less, and compress the image.

 Host your images on a public server or use a free service like Imgur or Flickr, and use an absolute file path that points directly to the file location in the code.
 Be aware that if you host your own images on a private server, recipients without access to the server won't be able to see the image.